The Brisket Stall: Understanding the Science Behind It!

 Should You Unwrap the Brisket During the Cook?

-If you remember, once the brisket is wrapped, moisture is trapped between the foil or paper and the brisket.
-As this moisture is warm, though, it forces the temperature up.
+Once the brisket is wrapped, moisture is trapped between the foil or paper and the brisket.
+The water can’t evaporate and cool the meat, which forces the temperature up.

 Should You Wrap Your Brisket?

-See, when brisket is allowed to cook as normal, it is able to develop a dark and crispy bark.
-When you wrap it, though, moisture gets trapped around the brisket, resulting in a slightly soggy bark.
+When brisket is allowed to cook as normal, it is able to develop a dark and crispy bark.
+When you wrap it, though, moisture gets trapped around the brisket, resulting in a bark that’s more soft than crispy.

-Thus, if you are chasing the perfect bark on your smoked meat, then the Texas Crutch may not be the right option for you.
+So, if you like toothier, hard bark on your smoked meat, then the Texas Crutch may not be the right option for you.

 The first involves using butcher paper instead of foil.
-The materials is more porous than the foil.
+The material is more porous than the foil.
 Due to this, it allows a lot more moisture to escape.
-It does take a bit longer to smoke the brisket than with foil, but this is an inconvenience that I am willing to accept.

 The other thing that I do is to wait a little longer before wrapping the meat.
-Instead, of wrapping it just when the stall hits, I let it smoke for a little longer.
-Sure, the inside of the brisket doesn’t cook, but the outside of the brisket can dry out a little more.
+Instead, of wrapping it just when the stall hits, I let it smoke for a little longer - maybe 30 minutes.
+Sure, the inside temperature of the brisket doesn't climb, but it allows the bark to crisp up a little bit more.

 Should You Wait Out the Brisket Stall?

-As I mentioned, above there are a lot of pitmasters who simply choose to wait out the stall.
+There are plenty of pitmasters who simply choose to wait out the stall.
 This is the more traditional way of doing things.

-As an added bonus, you get a better bark.
+As an added bonus, you get better bark (if hard bark is your thing).

 Of course, waiting out the brisket stall requires patience and preparation.
-To begin with, you will need to accommodate the fact that the cooking time for your brisket is going to be significantly longer.
+To begin with, you will need to accommodate the fact that the cooking time for your brisket is going to be significantly longer, between 2-6 hours.

 First, calculate how long your brisket is going to take to smoke.
-As I said, at around 225 degrees F, this will take about 1.5 to 2 hours per pound.
+At around 225°F, figure on about 1 hour per pound.

 Then, add in the length of the brisket stall.
-To be on the safe side, assume, that your brisket is going to cook for about 7 hours longer.
+To be on the safe side, assume, that your brisket is going to cook for about 6 hours.

 Can You Avoid the Stall Completely?